-Neither Sarah (of Food for Think) nor I knew what “yuca” was, which meant we simply had to order it from the side dish section.
+We didn’t know what “yuca” was, which meant we simply had to order it from the side dish section.
 Turns out “yuca” is just another name for cassava.
 The chips (£8) were sharply flavoured but unfortunately were characteristically dry on the inside.
 Sweet potatoes definitely have more appeal.

 Another showstopper was the Cuban BBQ Chicken (£24.50), which I’m sure had some sous-vide Santerían magic applied to it because it’s very rare to come across such succulent white chicken meat.
 More of the satisfying avocado, fruit and cilantro salsa and less of the gorgeous Thai coconut sticky rice would have been preferred though.
 This was a huge plate of food and I couldn’t get enough of the tamarind sauce.

 You’ll have a hard time finding something on the light side on the dessert menu, which appear to be littered with stodgy sounding cake-like things.
 In the end we decided to share the Mexican Doughnuts (£12), ten delightful puffed brioche balls, which were filled with butterscotch sauce and served with fresh dulce de leche.
 If that’s not going out with a bang I don’t know what is.